KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 ## Grammar

-In the definition of a structure, a default value expression can be optionally supplied for a field:
+In the definition of a `struct`, a default value expression can be optionally supplied for a field:

 ```
 struct_field ::= vis ? ident ':' type_path |
                  vis ? dent ':' type_path '=' expr
 ```

 The syntax is modeled after constant expressions.
-Field defaults are only valid for classic C structures, so tuple structures aren't supported.
+Field defaults are only valid for classic C `struct`s, so tuple `struct`s aren't supported.

 ## Interpretation

 The value of a field default must be a compile-time expression.
-So any expression that's valid as constant can be used as a field default.
+So any expression that's valid as `const` can be used as a field default.
 This ensures values that aren't specified by the caller are deterministic and cheap to produce.
+A type doesn't need to derive `Default` to be valid as a field default.

 Valid: